 Their head has a small hump where the dorsal fin is attached, sloping down to a sharply pointed snout.

-There are 7 fins in total including a dorsal and caudal fin, paired pectoral and pelvic fins, and a single anal fin.
+They have 7 fins in total, including a dorsal and caudal fin, paired pectoral and pelvic fins, and a single anal fin.
 Thanks to selective breeding there are many possible fin types.

 The typical Swordtail has a short triangular dorsal fin and a fan shaped caudal fin with an extended lower half.
 The other 5 fins are short and very thin.